Who can participate

 How to take part

 Participants first compete in heats, where three will be selected to progress through to the semi finals.
 The top 10 competitors from the semi finals will go on to compete in the University of Melbourne grand final.
 The winner of this will then represent the University in the Asia-Pacific competition.
 Registration for heats opens in June.

 How it works

 Each participant will present using a single, static PowerPoint slide (no slide transitions, animations or 'movement' of any description) from the beginning of the oration to the end.
 Each presentation is limited to three minutes maximum and those who exceed this limit will be disqualified.
-Read competition rules & judging criteria and watch videos of our 2016 winners and finalists for further reference.
+Read competition rules & judging criteria and watch videos of our 2016 and 2017 winners and finalists for further reference.